frconor-ebook/meditations/_posts/2025-04-17-easter-faith.md

 Jesus comes again.
 He comes specifically for Thomas---He comes specifically for all those who refuse to believe, so that they might have faith.

-The message of Easter is a message of beginning again in faith; of growing in an Easter faith.
+The message of Easter is a message of beginning again in faith, of growing in an Easter faith.
 It is followed with hope and joy and optimism, and a new beginning in our apostolic life, a new launching out into the deep, as though we never did anything before.

 It is like Our Lord saying to them, or inviting them to say to themselves, 'Look, let\'s wipe the slate clean.'